The Disaster Artist (film): Plot

-While The Room is still filming, Greg and Amber run into Bryan Cranston at a cafe.
-Cranston, noting Greg's lumberjack-like facial hair, invites Greg to play a lumberjack character on an upcoming episode Cranston is directing of Malcolm in the Middle, the TV show he is on.
+While The Room is still filming, Greg and Amber run into Bryan Cranston at a café.
+Cranston reveals that he is directing an upcoming episode of Malcolm in the Middle, the TV show he is on, and invites Greg to play a lumberjack character, noting his lumberjack-like facial hair.
 Greg begs Tommy to delay shooting of an upcoming scene in The Room where Mark shaves his beard (for no apparent purpose), but Tommy refuses.
 Greg begrudgingly finishes the film, relinquishing his opportunity to be on the show.
-On the last day of shooting, which is on location back in San Francisco, Greg lashes out at Tommy, deriding Tommy's selfishness throughout their friendship and demanding that Tommy reveal his age, birthplace, and source of income.
-When Tommy refuses, Greg storms off; a disheartened Tommy declares that filming is wrapped.
+On the last day of shooting, which is on location back in San Francisco, Greg lashes out at Tommy for his selfishness throughout their friendship and demands that Tommy finally reveal his age, birthplace, and source of income.
+Tommy refuses and Greg storms off, while a disheartened Tommy declares that filming is wrapped.

 By June 2003, Greg has broken up with Amber and started working in theater, and Tommy has finished work on The Room, which he invites Greg to the premiere of.
 Greg reluctantly agrees; the entire cast and crew also attend.
 As the film plays on the screen, the capacity audience at first reacts with bemused silence, then increasingly with laughter at Tommy's poor performance, script, and filmmaking techniques.
 A humiliated Tommy storms out of the theater, but Greg follows him and asserts that the audience's enthusiastic response is something to be proud of, reconciling their friendship.
 With renewed optimism, Tommy takes the stage as the film ends and expresses his appreciation of the warm reception for his "comedic" film.
 He invites Greg to join him, and the pair receive a standing ovation.

-In a post-credits scene, a partygoer, Henry, approaches Tommy and invites him to hang out.
+In a post-credits scene, a man named Henry approaches Tommy at a party and invites him to hang out.
 Tommy declines, but recognizes Henry's familiar "New Orleans" accent.

 Cast

 Kristen Bell, Ike Barinholtz, Adam Scott, Kevin Smith, Keegan-Michael Key, Lizzy Caplan, Danny McBride and J. J. Abrams appear as themselves in a prologue discussing The Room and its reputation.
-Other roles include John Early as Burton's executive assistant Chris Snyder, Joe Mande as DP Todd Barron, Charlyne Yi as costume designer Safowa Bright-Asare, Kelly Oxford as makeup artist Amy Von Brock, Tom Franco as Karl, Zoey Deutch as Tommy's acting classmate Bobbi, Sugar Lyn Beard as an actress auditioning for Lisa, Brian Huskey as a bank teller, Randall Park as Greg's acting classmate Rob, Jerrod Carmichael as an actor friend of Greg's, Casey Wilson as a casting director, Lauren Ash as the florist in The Rooms "Hi, doggie" sequence, and Angelyne as herself.
+Other roles include John Early as Burton's executive assistant Chris Snyder, Joe Mande as DP Todd Barron, Lo Mutuc (Note: Credited as Charlyne Yi) as costume designer Safowa Bright-Asare, Kelly Oxford as makeup artist Amy Von Brock, Tom Franco as Karl, Zoey Deutch as Tommy's acting classmate Bobbi, Sugar Lyn Beard as an actress auditioning for Lisa, Brian Huskey as a bank teller, Randall Park as Greg's acting classmate Rob, Jerrod Carmichael as an actor friend of Greg's, Casey Wilson as a casting director, Lauren Ash as the florist in The Rooms "Hi, doggie" sequence, and Angelyne as herself.
 Bryan Cranston makes an uncredited cameo appearance as himself.
 Greg Sestero appears as an assistant casting director, while Tommy Wiseau appears in a post-credits scene as a character named Henry.